-- RBC values, embedded in the Company's Code of Conduct, form the foundation of the Company's culture and underpin the Company's ongoing commitment to put the needs of the Company's clients first and deliver value to all of the Company's stakeholders. - Risk conduct and compliance with policies and procedures are considered in determining performance-based compensation.
+- RBC values, embedded in the Code of Conduct, form the foundation of the Group's culture and underpin the Group's ongoing commitment to put the needs of the Company's clients first and deliver value to all of the Company's stakeholders. - Risk conduct and compliance with policies and procedures are considered in determining performance-based compensation.